saddamhr/test-javascript-with-jest/README.md

 ## License

-[License Name] - [Brief description of the license terms]
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](LICENSE) file for details.

 ```

-Replace `[License Name] - [Brief description of the license terms]` with the actual license information for your project.
-Additionally, replace `[brief description of the project]`, `<repository-url>`, and `project-directory` with the appropriate details relevant to your project.
+Replace `[MIT License] - [Brief description of the license terms]` with the actual license information for your project.
+Additionally, replace `[brief description of the project]`, `https://github.com/saddamhr/test-javascript-with-jest`, and `project-directory` with the appropriate details relevant to your project.